 Tawna Mertz spent her childhood roaming the forests and fields of rural Pennsylvania and started birding as a college student.
 After moving to Kent Island, Maryland in 1995, she fell in love with Maryland’s unique coastal plain habitats and inhabitants.
 Tawna became a Maryland Master Naturalist in 2016 and volunteers at Adkins Arboretum in Ridgely, Maryland.
 Among numerous scientific documents she has authored about Chesapeake Bay restoration and living resources is The Green Book for the Bay, which helps homeowners navigate Maryland’s Critical Areas law.
 Tawna and her husband own an organic hay farm in Kutztown, Pennsylvania.
 Fifteen years ago, they embarked on a life-long experiment restoring marginal farmland back to Pennsylvania hardwood forest and maintain several acres of wildflower and wet meadows.
 While in Pennsylvania, Tawna birds the ridges of Hawk Mountain Sanctuary, an internationally known raptor conservation center.
 She recently retired from a grant writing career, in which she helped raise millions of dollars for environmental restoration and education, and green buildings.
 She is looking forward to spending more time with the birds and her family, dogs and gardens; traveling to birding hotspots; and writing about science and nature.

-Mike Hillman is a resident of Wallops Island, VA where he coordinates and leads environmental education programs with the Chincoteague Bay Field Station and leads week-long birding trips for Road Scholar.
-He has a Bachelor of Science degree in Zoology from Michigan State University.
-It was during this time in college that he found his two favorite passions; wildlife watching and educating others about the natural world.
+Mike Hillman is a resident of Ocean City, MD, but guides for Natural Habitat Adventures across the country.
+Currently, he is leading wildlife watching and photography tours in Alaska’s Kenai Fjords & Katmai National Parks.
+While getting his degree in Zoology from Michigan State University, he found his two favorite passions; wildlife watching and educating others about the natural world.
 From then on, he has focused his career on sharing his enthusiasm for science and nature with his audiences.
-In his past career, he worked for multiple zoological institutions including Disney’s Animal Kingdom, the John G. Shedd Aquarium, and the Fort Worth Zoo.
-Mike has traveled to numerous state and national parks and countries in search of birds.
+He has worked for multiple nature institutions and tour companies including Disney’s Animal Kingdom, the John G. Shedd Aquarium, Road Scholar, and, locally, the Chincoteague Bay Field Station.
 While living in Texas, Mike served as the Vice President of Field Trips for the Fort Worth Audubon Society and took first place in his division in the 19th annual Great Texas Birding Classic.
-He spends most of his time outdoors either hiking, birding, kayaking, backpacking, camping, snorkeling, or scuba diving.
+He spends most of his time outdoors hiking, birding, kayaking, backpacking, camping, snorkeling, and scuba diving.

 Mike Callahan is a resident of Charles County in Southern Maryland.
 He teaches environmental education for Charles County Public Schools at Nanjemoy Creek Environmental Education Center, where he really enjoys seeing 5th grade students get excited about birds and birdwatching.
 Mike has been a birder since junior high school.
 He is a past president of two Maryland Chapters of the National Audubon Society and two Chapters of the Maryland Onithogical Society.
 He is the current Raptor Conservation Chairman for the Southern Maryland Audubon Society.
 He monitors Barn Owl and American Kestrel nest boxes.
 Mike also enjoys kayaking and sharing birds by kayak as well.